-Here are the current/upcoming student research projects in the Deformation Research Group:
+Here are the current student research projects in the Deformation Research Group:

-Shashank Khatri (MS 2017, now working on his PhD) studied structural controls on the fracture network characteristics of the Middle Member of the Bakken Formation in the Elm Coulee Field.
-He used post-stack processing techniques in Petrel 2015 and analog structural models to study the wrench fault network in the 3D Seismic data set from the south-eastern part of the Elm Coulee Field.
-A fracture model was built for the Middle Member of the Bakken Formation from the results obtained, which correlates well with areas of enhanced EUR in the Elm Coulee Trend.
+Shashank Khatri (MS 2017, now working on his PhD) studied structural controls on the fracture network characteristics of the Middle Member of the Bakken Formation in the Elm Coulee Field using seismic data (post-stack processing techniques in Petrel 2015) and analog structural models.
+He analyzed a wrench fault network in south-eastern part of the Elm Coulee Field and created a fracture model for the Middle Member of the Bakken Formation which correlates well with areas of enhanced EUR in the Elm Coulee Trend.
 PhD work focuses on damage zones and fault architecture.

 Fahad Qassim is working on his MS on fracture network connectivity and characterization in the tight carbonates of the Ozark Plateau in AR, using fracture topology.
 He carried out a field campaign in the summer of 2022, measuring fracture orientation data and photographing fracture networks for analysis and is now processing these data.
 He is also carrying out a detailed thin-section petrography of the investigated carbonates.
 Fahad expects to graduate during the Spring of 2023.